greeeen-dev/natsumi-browser/README.md

 #### Get extra features custom-made for specific browsers.
 ![](./images/floorp-features.webp)

-Does your browser have Workspaces?
-Or another toolbar that can be used in the sidebar?
-Natsumi adds extra features to your browser for a more complete experience.
+Natsumi takes advantage of your browser's own features to add extra features on top of them for a more complete experience.

 ## Full-fledged vs. CSS-only
 Some Natsumi features require JavaScript to work.
 You can still use Natsumi without JS support at the